-"More public or taxpayer input"

-"Residents should have a stronger role in determining what is needed in their neighborhoods, because they actually live there"

-To address the theme of greater public input, the Business Case identifies a Board of Directors and six associated steering committees.
-There is a Steering Committee designated for each of the six defined development areas and includes the intended goal "[w]ith the inclusion of community members on the Steering Committee, local stakeholder participation and input will enhance the culture and economic prospects on the project area."
+5.4 Governance Structure Specific to the governance structure, comments identified the need for greater public input.
+Sample Comments "More public or taxpayer input" "Residents should have a stronger role in determining what is needed in their neighborhoods, because they actually live there" To address the theme of greater public input, the Business Case identifies a E Directors and six associated steering committees.
+There is a Steering Commi designated for each of the six defined development areas and includes the in goal "[w]ith the inclusion of community members on the Steering Committee stakeholder participation and input will enhance the culture and economic prospects on the project area."
 The inclusion of community members on the Board of Directors and the associated Steering Committees will provide significant input from the community, representing the interests of the individual neighbourhoods.

-5.5 Mandate and Responsibilities

-Many of the comments received agreed with the defined responsibilities contained in the Business Case and as permitted in provincial legislation.
-This included:

-- The promotion of the City's real estate objectives, including the collection and dissemination of information and the alignment with economic development strategic plans; - The acquisition, development, and disposal of sites in the municipality for residential, industrial, commercial, and institutional uses; - Provision of general parking facilities; - Provision of certified employment sites for job growth: - Undertaking community improvement consistent with a community improvement plan approved by the municipality under subsection 28 (4) of the Planning Act; - Improvement, beautification, and maintenance of municipally-owned land, buildings and structures in an area designated by the municipality beyond the standard provided at the expense of the municipality generally, and promotion of any area of the municipality as a business or shopping area;
+5.5 Mandate and Responsibilities Many of the comments received agreed with the defined responsibilities contained in the Business Case and as permitted in provincial legislation.
+This included: The promotion of the City's real estate objectives, including the collection and dissemination of information and the alignment with economic development strategic plans; The acquisition, development, and disposal of sites in the municipality for residential, industrial, commercial, and institutional uses; Provision of general parking facilities; Provision of certified employment sites for job growth: Undertaking community improvement consistent with a community Undertaking community improvement consistent with a community improvement plan approved by the municipality under subsection 28 (4) of the Planning Act; Improvement, beautification, and maintenance of municipally-owned land, buildings and structures in an area designated by the municipality beyond the standard provided at the expense of the municipality generally, and promotion of any area of the municipality as a business or shopping area;